Thanksgiving Dinner Calculator 2025: Perfect Portion Planner for Holiday Success

 Menu Engineering Psychology

 Professional caterers understand that guest satisfaction depends as much on psychology as quantity.
-Apply these principles:
+Apply these principles, enhanced by strategic use of our comprehensive planning tools:

 • Visual abundance: Wide, shallow serving dishes look more generous than deep ones